Oriel5819/cli-create-node-project/readme.txt

 PS:
     - while creating a model, if the model is already exists, it will only update the model content, otherwise it will create a new file

-    - if you get any error regarding typescrit command such as "tsc --init", make sure that you install "apt node-typescrit" in your machine.